effectivecore/core/readme.md

 The directories like "module_*/frontend" contain everything you need for frontend development.
 The directories like "module_*/backend" contain everything you need for backend development.
-The directories like "module_*/data" contain NoSQL-data.
+The directories like "module_*/data" contain NoSQL data.

 In fact, the work of files does not depend on their location and if necessary, they will still be found and processed.
 Location of files in specific directories — it is